 The presence of some aquatic vegetation is normal in lakes and reservoirs.
 Algae and macrophytes provide habitat and food for other aquatic organisms.
 However, excessive aquatic vegetation is not beneficial to most aquatic life and may change the associated community structure.
 High nutrient concentrations may promote an overabundance of algae and floating or rooted macrophytes.
 The types and amounts of aquatic vegetation often reflect the level of nutrient enrichment.
 Algae cause most problems related to excessive nutrient enrichment, either directly (excessive periphyton mats or surface plankton scums) or indirectly (diel swings of dissolved oxygen and pH as well as high turbidity).

-In addition, algal blooms can cause taste and odor problems in drinking water supplies.
+Algal blooms can also cause taste and odor problems in drinking water supplies.
 One of the most expensive problems caused by nutrient enrichment is increased treatment required for drinking water.
-Blooms of certain types of blue-green (cyanobacteria) and golden (Prymnesium spp.) algae can produce toxins that are detrimental to fisheries and human health (Graham et al. 2016).
+Blooms of certain types of blue-green (cyanobacteria, sometimes referred to as "Harmful Algal Blooms" or "HABs") and golden (Prymnesium spp.) algae can produce toxins that are detrimental to fisheries and human health (Graham et al. 2016).
 In 2019, EPA released documents on "Recommended Human Health Recreational Ambient Water Quality Criteria or Swimming Advisories for Microcystins and Cylindrospermopsin" (EPA 2019).
-In these guidance documents EPA made recommendations for maximum magnitudes of exposure to two types of cyanotoxins produced by cyanobacteria, microcystins and cylindrospermopsin, as pertaining to human health and recreation uses.
-Based on those recommendations, SWQB added numeric criteria for cyanotoxins to primary contact use WQS during the 2020 triennial review (EPA-approved and adopted in early 2023) and added these criteria to the 2023 CALM revision (see main CALM document, Table 3.10 "Interpreting bacteriological and, pH and cyanotoxin data to assess Primary and/or Secondary Contact Use Support").
+Based on those recommendations, SWQB added cyanotoxins to primary contact use WQS in 2020, the CALM "Primary Contact Use Support" section (see Main CALM) in 2023.

-Limited increases in primary productivity (e.g., aquatic plants or algae) can increase the abundance of aquatic life such as invertebrates and fish in lakes and reservoirs, but excessive plant growth and subsequent decomposition can limit aquatic populations by decreasing dissolved oxygen (DO) concentrations as plant respiration and decomposition of dead vegetation consumes DO.
+Limited increases in primary productivity (e.g., aquatic plants or algae) can boost the abundance of aquatic life like invertebrates and fish in lakes and reservoirs.
+However, excessive plant growth and decomposition can also reduce aquatic populations by depleting dissolved oxygen (DO) through plant respiration and the breakdown of dead vegetation.
 Lack of DO stresses aquatic organisms and can cause fish kills; even relatively small reductions in DO can have adverse effects on both invertebrate and fish communities.
 Nocturnal respiration can cause oxygen depletion in waters with high primary productivity and low aeration rates.
-Development of anaerobic conditions alters a wide range of chemical equilibria, may mobilize certain pollutants, and generates noxious odors (EPA 1991).
+Development of anaerobic conditions alters a wide range of chemical equilibria, including pH, may mobilize certain pollutants, and generate noxious odors (EPA 1991).